Disability Policy and Reasonable Accommodation Request Form

 Vermont Law School strives to be supportive of the academic and personal needs of all of its students and is committed to helping those with disabilities participate fully in the life of the law school.

 Vermont Law School is required by Section 504 of the Rehabilitation Act and the American with Disabilities Act (ADA) to provide reasonable accommodations for students with disabilities if such accommodations are necessary to provide equitable access to our programs and services.
 Both the ADA and Section 504 protect individuals from discrimination and ensure reasonable accommodations.
-Vermont Law School’s complete Disability Policy and Procedures can be found in the
+Vermont Law School’s complete Disability Policy and Procedures can be found in the Student Handbook.

 At Vermont Law School, Deputy Vice Dean for Academic Affairs Beth McCormack certifies student disabilities that have been documented by a qualified professional on an individual basis and recommends reasonable accommodations as appropriate given the nature of the student’s disability and any relevant academic requirements.
 While Vermont Law School strives to accommodate students as fully as possible, reasonable accommodations do not include measures that fundamentally alter the academic program or that place undue administrative or financial burden on the law school.